kudashevs/calculator-via-container/README.md

 uses a `DivisionValidator` with an extended argument validation.
 For more information see the [DivisionProvider](src/Providers/DivisionProvider.php) file.

 The validation of input arguments is defined in the [Validator](src/Validators/Validator.php) interface.
-By using the `final` keyword and the mandatory constructor injection, we force all the `Operation` implementations to use some validation.
+By using the `final` keyword and the constructor injection in the `Operation`, we force all its subclasses to use some type of validation.

 ## Things to learn